Marymount Secondary School: History

 In September 1983, the name of the school was changed to Marymount Secondary School.
 Throughout its history the school campus had also been home to a convent, with the nun's dormitories housed on the fourth floor and the site of the library originally being a chapel.
 It was only in 1993 that the nuns vacated their premises in order to make more room for the ever-growing student population.

 In 1991, Mrs. Nancy Wong became the school's first ethnic Chinese principal, and the first principal who was not a member of a religious order.

 In 1996, the Columban Sisters initiated the transfer of the sponsorship of the school to the Christian Life Community(CLC) in Hong Kong, the process of which was completed by July 1997.
 The CLC is an international Catholic lay Ignatius community with their spirituality based on the Spiritual Exercises of St. Ignatius of Loyola, the Founder of the Society of Jesus.

 Mrs. Wong oversaw the school's transition from being managed by the Columban Sisters to being managed by the CLC and retired in 2003.
 The post of principal was taken up by Ms. Veronica MA, M.H. till her retirement in 2014, then after Mrs. Julia Ma who left in 2017.
-In 2017–2020, Mrs. Catherine A. Thirlwell LI, alumna of both Marymount Primary School and Marymount Secondary School, was the principal, and currently, Dr. Daphne Ho is the principal of the school.
+In 2017–2020, Mrs. Catherine A. Thirlwell LI, alumna of both Marymount Primary School and Marymount Secondary School, was the principal.
+Subsequently, Dr. Daphne Ho served in the post during 2020-2023.
+Currently, Mr. Kyle Chan is the principal of the school.

 Over the years, many generations of girls have received an education at Marymount, and the primary and secondary School together now accommodate nearly 2000 students.

 Curriculum

 English and Chinese are the mediums of instruction.
 In forms one and two, a Common Test is administered twice a year in place of conventional exams.
 Grades are given according to continuous assessment throughout the school year instead of just basing on exam results.
 A modular system is adopted in order to facilitate project-based learning and critical thinking.
+Notably, S1 students take part in the JUMP program, S2 students in LEAD+ project.
+S4 students dedicate themselves to a year-long endeavor in the GROW!
+Project working non-profit organisations to promote a social cause.
 In senior forms, students prepare for the HKDSE and select subjects from option blocks.
 In the past MSS offered French in place of Chinese Language for students whose first language is not Chinese, but this option was discontinued in 2012 and replaced by an alternative Chinese curriculum.